This is a story of two homeowners and their two different outlooks on life.

 It wasn’t long before someone new purchased the vacated house.
 The new homeowner was told by the previous homeowner all about the neighborhood covenants before he moved in.

 But unlike the previous homeowner, the new homeowner did not lose any sleep about the neighborhood covenants not being followed by his neighbors.
-He had a much different perspective- rather than tell people all the things they are doing wrong or not measuring up, walk along side them, get to know them, and teach them a better way.
+He had a much different perspective- rather than tell people all the things they are doing wrong or all the ways they are not measuring up, he walked alongside them, getting to know them, and teaching them a better way.